bakirillov/exocat/TEMPLATE.md

 'Comments about the contents of the card'
 'Form additional link between two cards'

-## Method
-COMMENTS_FOR_THE_METHOD_OF_SEARCH
-'Comments about the method of card introduction'
-'Forms additional link between two cards'

 ## Study
 ### Questions
 * Write questions as follows